-Ukraine war: Russian soldier death rate highest since first week of war
+Russian soldier death rate highest since first week of war - Ukraine

 Ukraine's President Volodymyr Zelensky has appealed to Western countries to hurry sending heavy weaponry to Ukraine to help Ukraine repel Russia's expected offensive.

-The US agreed last week to send long-range missiles that will enable Ukraine to double its attack range.
+The US agreed last week to send long-range missiles that would enable Ukraine to double its attack range.

 But President Zelensky wants the West to send fighter jets - saying during a visit to the UK Parliament this week that he was "thanking you all in advance for powerful English planes".